-16. We were appointed by the General Meeting of Shareholders on May 7, 2021 to audit the financial statements of Vista Bank (Romania) SA for the financial year ended December 31, 2022.
-The uninterrupted total duration of our commitment is 7 years, covering the financial years ended December 31, 2016 and December 31, 2022.
+15. We have been appointed by the General Meeting of Shareholders dated March 24, 2023, to audit the financial statements of Vista Bank (Romania) S.A. for the financial year ended 31 December 2023.
+The uninterrupted total duration of our commitment is 8 years, covering the financial years ended December 31, 2016 until December 31, 2023.